Improve network range and stability

 Introducing a router (read more about this) can improve the forward path as well as the return path:

-Please note that there are routers of mediocre quality that might not harmonize well with your network (for example, some versions of the SONOFF Smart Plug S26R2ZBopen in new window are known to be limitedopen in new window).
+Please note that there are routers of mediocre quality that might not harmonize well with your network (for example, some versions of the SONOFF Smart Plug S26R2ZB are known to be limited).
 This may yield in message routing errors.
 In case you have such devices in your network, it might help to add additional routers of better quality and bind your devices to these routers (re-pairing devices with “Permit join” restricted to the new/better router) to improve the overall network performance.

-If you assume to have routing problems, try sending an MQTT request to the bridgeopen in new window to the topic zigbee2mqtt/bridge/request/networkmap to retrieve a map of your Zigbee network including routes.
+If you assume to have routing problems, try sending an MQTT request to the bridge to the topic zigbee2mqtt/bridge/request/networkmap

 For more technical details on Zigbee routing, see the "5.
 Routing" in the TI Z-Stack User Guideopen in new window, for example.